OpenLineage/docs/docs/guides/airflow-quickstart.md

     .gitignore            include
     ```

+3. Add the OpenLineage Airflow Provider and the Common SQL Provider to the requirements.txt file:

+    ```txt
+    apache-airflow-providers-common-sql==1.7.2
+    apache-airflow-providers-openlineage==1.1.0
+    ```

+    For details about the Provider and its minimum requirements, see the Airflow [docs](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/index.html).

-3. To configure Astro to send lineage metadata to Marquez, add the following environment variables below to your Astro project's `.env` file:
+4. To configure Astro to send lineage metadata to Marquez, add the following environment variables below to your Astro project's `.env` file:

-    ```bash
+    ```env
     OPENLINEAGE_URL=http://host.docker.internal:5000
     OPENLINEAGE_NAMESPACE=example
     AIRFLOW_CONN_EXAMPLE_DB=postgres://example:example@host.docker.internal:7654/example